Heegner cycles and $p$-adic $L$-functions: Introduction

-Next we consider the case In \subsecref{SS:twisted}, we construct the classes $\Hclass_{f,\chi,n}\in H^1(\rcf{n},V_{f,\chi})$ over ring class fields $\rcf{n}$ of $K$.
-These classes are obtained by taking the $\chi$-component of the $p$-adic Abel--Jacobi image of generalized Heegner cycles, and they enjoy properties of \emph{anticyclotomic Euler systems}.
-The aforementioned extension of Kolyvagin's methods to the anticyclotomic setting, which follows from a combination of arguments developed by Nekov{\'a}{\v{r}} \cite{nekovar302} and Bertolini--Darmon \cite{BD1990}, also applies to Hecke characters $\chi$ with infinity types $(j,-j)$ with $-r<j<r$, and by these methods we obtain a proof of the following result without the ordinary assumption.
+Next we consider the case so the central $L$-value $L(f,\chi,r)$ vanishes, and we expect the nonvanishing of Selmer groups.
+In \subsecref{SS:twisted}, we construct the classes $\Hclass_{f,\chi,n}\in H^1(\rcf{n},V_{f,\chi})$ over ring class fields $\rcf{n}$ of $K$.
+These classes are obtained by taking the $\chi$-component of the $p$-adic Abel--Jacobi image of generalized Heegner cycles, and they enjoy the properties of an \emph{anticyclotomic Euler system}.
+The aforementioned extension of Kolyvagin's methods to the anticyclotomic setting, which follows from a combination of arguments developed by Nekov{\'a}{\v{r}} \cite{nekovar302} and Bertolini--Darmon \cite{BD1990}, also applies to Hecke characters $\chi$ with infinity types $(j,-j)$ with $-r<j<r$, and by these methods we obtain a proof of the following result without the $p$-ordinary hypothesis on $f$.
 Put $\Hclass_{f,\chi}:=\cores_{\rcf{c}/K}(\Hclass_{f,\chi,c})$.

 \begin{thmb} Assume that $\ep(V_{f,\chi})=-1$.
 If $\Hclass_{f,\chi}\not =0$, then \end{thmb}